blogc(1) is a blog compiler. It converts source

 blogc is simple...

 blogc was designed with simplicity in mind.
-If the implementation of some feature requires a very complex change, it is discarded.
+If some feature requires a very complex change, it won't be implemented.

 blogc is powerful...